 When compared to the other types of hiking shoes, water hiking shoes are the cheapest and lightest.

-Keep in mind that these prices are manufacturer’s suggested retail prices, meaning that’s how much the shoe costs once it hits the market.
+Keep in mind that these prices are the manufacturer’s suggested retail prices, meaning that’s how much the shoe costs once it hits the market.
 We always encourage people to find a great deal.

 Tips for finding hiking shoes at cheap prices